GeniusSecret1117/removeBg/README.md

 # removeBg
-This removes background and extracts objects from image.   python, flask
+This removes background and extracts objects from image.
+techs : python, flask